-Munich is one of Germany’s most respected university cities, attracting international students with its strong academics, research opportunities, and global career prospects.
-Although living in Munich can be expensive, students can still find public universities that offer high-quality education at little to no tuition cost.
+Munich is one of Germany’s most respected university cities, attracting international students with strong academics, research opportunities, and career prospects.
+Although living in Munich can be expensive, students can still find public universities that offer high-quality education with no regular tuition fees or with relatively low mandatory semester costs.

 In this article, we highlight some of the best tuition-free or low-cost universities in Munich for international students and explain what you should know about fees, admissions, and studying in the city.